DataStax-Examples/astra-next.js-starter/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/alexleventer/astra-next.js-starter)
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/git?s=https%3A%2F%2Fgithub.com%2Falexleventer%2Fastra-next.js-starter&env=ASTRA_DB_USERNAME,ASTRA_DB_PASSWORD,ASTRA_DB_ID,ASTRA_DB_REGION)

+## Objectives
+* Provide a fullstack development example using Astra as the storage backend

+## How this works
+Once the Astra credentials are provided, the necessary tables are created in the database and sample data is inserted.
+The webservice will be available on port 3000 once the application has been deployed.
+Once the application is running, you can begin to make changes to your app by editing `pages/index.js`.

+[Next.js](https://nextjs.org/) is an open-source JavaScript framework that lets you build server-side rendering and static web applications using React.
+It is not nescessary to configuration of webpack or similar to start using Next.js, as it comes with its configuration.
+This make it very simple to start a project, as we only need to execute simple commands and the project is ready.

+[Vercel](https://vercel.com/) is a cloud platform for static sites and Serverless Functions, it enables developers to host Jamstack websites and web services that deploy instantly.
+You also have the option to deloy this app in Vercel.

 ## 🚀 Getting Started Paths:
 1. [Run the app locally](#running-on-your-local-machine)
 2. [Run the app on Gitpod](#running-on-gitpod)